-Essex Chain Lakes Management Complex - Unit Management Plan
+Essex Chain Lakes Management Complex - Stewardship Plan

-These Areas afford a variety of recreational opportunities as part of a larger recreational complex in the central Adirondack Park.
-Limited public access facilities were established following the acquisition of these lands in the fall of 2013 and the influx of visitors and users during this time reflects the high level of interest in these Areas.
+The Forest Preserve lands within the Complex Area contain a spectacular variety of ecologically significant resources and afford a variety of recreational opportunities as part of a larger recreational landscape in the central Adirondack Park.
+Since these lands were acquired in the fall of 2013, the influx of visitors reflects a high level of interest by recreation users in the Complex Area.